SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 .. figure:: /images/tree_view.png
   :align: center

 The tree file will be located in same local directory as the alignment file.
-The tree can be viewed in the Document Viewer and various formatting such as Tip Labels can be altered in the Options Panel to the right.
+The tree can be analyzed in the Document Viewer and various formatting such as Tip Labels can be altered in the Options Panel to the right.

 BLAST